From Ancient Victory to Modern Jewelry

-A sacred foliage with mythological roots.
+Sacred foliage with mythological roots.

-The laurel: symbol of victory and wisdom
+The laurel: a symbol of victory and wisdom

-Even today, this powerful symbolism is transposed into the world of fashion and jewelry, for those who wish to express their inner strength, their success or their quest for balance .
+Even today, this powerful symbolism is transposed into the world of fashion and jewelry, for those who wish to express their inner strength, their success, or their quest for balance.

 Daphne: the nymph who became a tree

 Daughter of the river god Peneus, Daphne is a forest nymph, a symbol of freedom and independence.
 Courted by Apollo, she begs her father to save her.
-He then transforms her into a tree: the laurel .
-This founding myth makes the laurel foliage a symbol of transformation and protection , but also of wild femininity and escape.
+He then transforms her into a tree: the laurel.
+This founding myth makes the laurel foliage a symbol of transformation and protection, but also of wild femininity and escape.

-Laurel in modern jewelry
+The laurel in modern jewelry

 -